Siirry suoraan sisältöön

 Housing and communities

-Living neighbourhoods offer the opportunity for a good and active life, based on safe and pleasant living and urban space.
-Good planning and smooth movement ensure a well-functioning daily life.
+Vibrant neighbourhoods offer the opportunity for a good and active life, based on safe and pleasant housing and urban space.
+Good planning and smooth mobility ensure a well-functioning daily life.
 An inspiring, high-quality and diverse cultural life is a key part of the city’s vitality and comfort and essential for well-being.
+Helsinki’s new Implementation Programme on Housing and Related Land Use aims to ensure this.

 Read more